andrew-quintana/local_ai_journal/docs/user/GETTING_STARTED.md

 ./src/vault/vault-manager.sh status
 ```

+Should return `mounted` when ready.

 ### 5. Unmount When Done

 ```bash
 # Securely unmount your vault
 ./src/vault/vault-manager.sh unmount
 ```

+Always unmount your vault when finished to ensure data security.

 ## Security Features